tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 In the above we override preset configurations by loading the associated rule
-and setting the non-default value.
+but using different options.

-Unfortunately there was one rule that I could not be configured to consistently
+Unfortunately there was one rule that I could not configure to consistently
 match the serializer output: `link-title-style`.
 Since this could be loaded via
 a preset, I ended up suppressing this rule by explicitly setting it to `false`.